pycage/shellfish/doc/Main.md

 ### Introduction to Shui

-Shui is the declarative UI description language used by Shellfish.
+Shui is the declarative description language used by Shellfish.

 * {@tutorial shui-elements}
 * {@tutorial shui-events}